Honouring IWA’s Distinguished Departed Pioneers and

 Each of these “headline” committees had sub-committees, offering a more specific point of engagement to members.
 If one permutes the IWSA committees/sub-committee structure, there were about 20 working groups in IWSA.
 These groups were conceptually comparable to what emerged in IAWPRC as Specialist Groups, but in IWSA they were not similarly empowered as in IAWPRC/IAWQ in the post-1980 period.

 The model of collaboration and communication within these committees and sub-committees revolved around “national reports” from member countries, specific to each of the committees, that were assembled for each biennial congress.
-These national reports were presented and debated by the members at the congresses or in specialty conferences[1].
+These national reports were presented and debated by the members at the congresses or in specialty conferences

-IWSA’s heavy reliance on the biennial congresses and the national report framework was labor intensive for participating countries and utilities.
+IWSA’s heavy reliance on the biennial congresses and the national report framework was labour intensive for participating countries and utilities.
 In hindsight, this probably weakened IWSA’s reach to more water supply companies and grow its membership.

 This fact was particularly true with respect to members from developing countries that possessed the resources to contribute to the IWSA biennial congresses.
 To mitigate this reality in the developing world and building the initiative of great individual IWSA presidents/leaders (e.g., van der Veen, Dirickx, Richardson), IWSA set up regional conferences and alliances with regional associations in South Asia, East Asia, and Africa.
 In their time, they made a difference bringing IWSA close to a global organization.
-Sadly, few survived at the time of the IWSA and IAWQ merger in 1999 with the exception of ASPAC in East Asia, which was originally established by President Ishibashi of Japan.
+Sadly, few survived at the time of the IWSA and IAWQ merger in 1999 except for ASPAC in East Asia, which was originally established by President Ishibashi of Japan.

 Technical Issues and Trends